adamsjoe/assignment219000170/README.md

 ### Task 1: Live Chat Support

 Live chat support was challenging as it was felt this feature was not well specified.
-There were some questions which needed to be asked and a "best approach' was taken.
+There were some questions which needed to be asked and a "best approach" was taken.
 In the end, some liberty has been taken with this feature.
 Specifically:
 * Each video can have a chat.
 * Each of those chats can be locked (the specification calls for a thread to be locked for 3 days, or until an admin has answered.)